Through my research I found this nice story that illustrates the three main use cases for 5G:

 To understand the three broad use cases that 5G wireless technology seeks to transform, consider a typical morning office commute in a 5G-connected car just a few years down the road.
 The vehicle is continuously changing position, behavior, and system status data with nearby vehicles (the surrounding highway infrastructure and traffic control centers).

 Doing so in a fast and reliable manner augments the car’s awareness of its surroundings and allows the driver

 to turn the steering, accelerating, and braking functions over to the car’s semi-autonomous driving

 system.
-He can now focus on the morning’s first conference call.
+Now he can focus more on his morning’s first conference video call.

 The driver’s team is trying to find the root cause of a turbine malfunction.
-He puts on his augmented reality (AR) set, and a wireless 4K video feed of an airplane turbine overlaid with sensor data and gauge readings fills his screen.
+He wears an augmented reality (AR) set, and a wireless 4K video feed of an airplane turbine overlaid with sensor data and gauge readings fills the screen.
 Collaborating in real time with a group of engineers in three different countries, the team guides a technician to isolate one of the components and recommends a troubleshooting procedure.

 A few minutes later, when his intelligent-highway exit comes up, the driver takes back control of the car, switches over to a low-bandwidth voice-only connection, and drives into work.
 The car guides him to the closest available parking spot with an electric charging station.

-The parking sensor at that spot detects his car and updates the parking availability information on the network.
-When he plugs in the car to charge, the charging terminal establishes a lowdata-rate connection to verify his account and process payment.
+The parking sensor at that exact spot detects the presence of his car and accordingly updates the parking availability information on the network.
+When he plugs in the car to charge, the charging terminal establishes a low data-rate connection to verify his account and process payment.